 Southport lies just 20 miles north of Liverpool, it is a traditional Victorian seaside town with the ever popular Lord Street shopping experience and the new pleasure land for all the family.

-Proud to be England's newest city, Preston boasts superb shopping areas and modern retail parks.
+Preston boasts superb shopping areas and modern retail parks.
 Home to museums, such as the Museum of Lancashire and art galleries there is always plenty to do in and around Preston.